About Our Lab Services

 A Basic Acid Digestion Mortar Analysis comes with an in-depth report outlining the results of the test with photos and data, including product recommendations both general and from the LimeWorks.us product line where applicable.
 The sands extracted from the samples are also sorted, cleaned, and mailed back.

-Analysis usually takes 2-3 weeks for one sample, with one additional week added per sample.
+Analysis usually takes 3-4 weeks with extended turnaround times possible during peak seasons.
+There will be one additional week added per sample.
 Due to the time required to accurately perform the various tests, rush processing is not available.

 Mail your sample accompanied by the completed LimeWorks.us Sample Submission Form.
 A Basic Acid Digestion Mortar Analysis requires about 30g of solid samples.
 Usually, this Is around the amount that can fit in the average palm.
 Powder may be included, but testing cannot be performed on powder alone.
 Different samples should be separated in their own clearly labeled baggies or container.
 Because samples can be quite fragile, they should be well secured and placed in a padded mailer or envelope.
 Do not place samples in an unpadded letter envelope.
 We recommend shipping via UPS or FedEx.